IBM/aspera-cli/docs/README.erb.md

 A single session can be specified using either formats.

-If argument `<sync_info>` is not provided, then a default configuration is generated in the `conf` format as specified in the next sectin.
+If argument `<sync_info>` is not provided, then a default configuration is generated in the `conf` format as specified in the next section.

 If argument `<sync_info>` is provided, it defines the format to use.
 If parameter `sessions` or `instance` is present, then `args` is used, else `conf` is used.